IsmailM/Introgression-Tutorial/README.md

 * **Open the vector graphic file** `LocalTrees.svg` in Firefox or another web browser.
 This is what you should see:<br>
 ![LocalTrees.svg](https://rawgit.com/mmatschiner/Introgression-Tutorial/master/LocalTrees.svg "LocalTrees.svg")<br>
 In this image, segments assigned to the most common cactus are drawn in dark gray, and segments assigned to other cacti are shown in red, orange, cyan, and light green, purple (in decreasing frequency).
 With more than six different cacti, all remaining cacti are shown in light gray.
 As you can see, only four cacti are common (dark gray, red, orange, and cyan).
 Also, you'll notice that the most frequent cactus (in dark gray) is mostly found in the center of the linage group, while other cacti dominate towards the ends of the linkage group.
 These results may not be particularly accurate, as we've only performed a preliminary Saguaro analysis.
-For comparison, this is how the results from a much longer analysis with default settings would look like:<br>
+For comparison, this is how the results from a much longer analysis with default Saguaro settings would look like:<br>
 ![LocalTrees_full.svg](https://rawgit.com/mmatschiner/Introgression-Tutorial/master/LocalTrees_full.svg "LocalTrees_full.svg")<br>
 You'll notice that some details are different in these two images, however, the overall pattern is the same.